munki/munki-pkg/README.md

 ### Package signing

 You may sign packages as part of the build process by adding a signing\_info dictionary to the build\_info.plist.
+(Note: as of 27 July 2015, this support is untested by the author.
+Please test and report your experiences!)

 ```
     <key>signing_info</key>